AlobarQuest/image-renamer-app/HOW_TO_USE.md

    - Next button is disabled when you're at the last image
    - Click "Don't Rename" to skip the current image without renaming it
    - You can navigate back through images even after renaming them
+   - Images always appear in their original order, regardless of name changes

 6. **Complete:**
    - When all images have been processed, you'll see a completion message